Seven of the Friars' 18 games will be played at home on Lennon Family Field.

-Providence has qualified for the four-team BIG EAST Championship in five of the last eight seasons under Madl's guidance.
+Providence has qualified for the four-team BIG EAST Championship in seven of the last 11 seasons under Madl's guidance.
 The Friars captured the BIG EAST Conference regular-season title in 2006 and advanced to the championship game of the conference tournament twice (2006, 2007).

 During Madl's first three seasons on the sidelines, the team still played on a grass surface.
 During that initial stretch, the team posted a 26-33 record, while attempting to change the culture of the program under its new leadership.
 In 2005, Providence field hockey started a new era with the opening of the Friar Field Hockey & Lacrosse Complex, which has recently been renamed Lennon Family Field.
 The complex is a state-of-the-art Astroturf facility that has helped to springboard the program back on to the national scene.